VM Import

 "ca_cert": "pem-encoded-ca-cert"

-The OpenStack source reconciliation process attempts to list VMs in the project and marks the source as ready.
+As part of the reconciliation process, the controller attempts to list VMs in the project and marks the source as ready.

 NAME STATUS